TaraKhodaei/TopicContml/README.md

 ## Citing TopicContml

-If you use this software for publications please cite these:
+If you use TopicContml software for publications, please cite these:

     Khodaei, M., Edwards, S. Beerli, P. (2023).
 Multilocus phylogeny estimation using probabilistic topic modeling, Biorxiv doi: xxxx

-    Felsenstein, J. (2005).
-PHYLIP (Phylogeny Inference Package) version 3.6.
-Distributed by the author.
-Department of Genome Sciences, University of Washington, Seattle     (https://phylipweb.github.io/phylip/)

-    Řehůřek, R., and Sojka, P. (2010).
-Software framework for topic modelling with large corpora.
-In proceedings of LREC 2010 Workshop on New Challenges for NLP Frameworks, Valletta, Malta, pp.45–50. (http://is.muni.cz/publication/884893/en)

-    Sukumaran, J. and Holder, M. T. (2010).
-DendroPy: a Python library for phylogenetic computing, Bioinformatics, 26:1569-1571. (https://dendropy.org/)